How to Implement an Emotional Intelligence Test

 All About Emotional Intelligence Tests

 For decades, emotional intelligence and other soft skills have been overlooked.
-Instead, hard skills have been in favor in the workplace.
+Instead, hard skills like specific experience have been in favor of in the workplace.
 It is time that we looked further into this to find out why this is the case.

 While IQ and hard skills are important, they are not the only predictor of job performance.
 Emotional intelligence is set to become one of the top 10 skills for employees.
 Keep reading to find out more about emotional intelligence and why it is such a valuable skill.